daiweilai/DDRichText/README.md

 Setup
 -----------------------------------
 * Copy DDRichTextLib to your project
-* When you want to use DDRichText just
+* When you want to use DDRichText just like that

 		#import "DDRichTextViewController.h"